felixlu/awesome-stars/README.md

 ## Go

+- [canonical/lxd](https://github.com/canonical/lxd) - Powerful system container and virtual machine manager
+- [LinuxSuRen/api-testing](https://github.com/LinuxSuRen/api-testing) - YAML based API testing tool
+- [juzeon/poe-openai-proxy](https://github.com/juzeon/poe-openai-proxy) - A wrapper that lets you use the reverse-engineered Python library poe-api library as if it was the OpenAI API for ChatGPT.
+You can connect your favorite OpenAI API based apps to this proxy and enjoy t
+- [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
 - [HirbodBehnam/Warp-Bot](https://github.com/HirbodBehnam/Warp-Bot) - A telegram bot that helps you get free warp wireguard profiles
 - [v2rayA/v2rayA](https://github.com/v2rayA/v2rayA) - A web GUI client of Project V which supports V2Ray, Xray, SS, SSR, Trojan and Pingtunnel 🚀
 - [XIU2/CloudflareSpeedTest](https://github.com/XIU2/CloudflareSpeedTest) - 🌩「自选优选 IP」测试 Cloudflare CDN 延迟和速度，获取最快 IP ！当然也支持其他 CDN / 网站 IP ~